 This mental health service is dedicated to assisting the newly bereaved through private counseling, support groups and workshops.
 Educational opportunities are also offered to enhance a greater understanding of bereavement through graduate courses, training programs for caregivers and publication of literature.

-The director of this center is Luciano Sabatini Phd, a counseling psychologist who specializes in bereavement.
+The director of this center is Luciano Sabatini PhD, a counseling psychologist who specializes in bereavement.
 He has been facilitating support groups for the bereaved on Long Island for over 30 years and is currently the bereavement coordinator at St. Bernard parish in Levittown.
 The program at St. Bernard offers general bereavement groups for those with a recent loss, a group for survivors of suicide loss and a bereaved parents group.
-He is also an adjunct professor at Hofstra University where he teaches a graduate course, "Counseling for death, Dying and Bereavement" to students in mental health programs.
+He is also an adjunct professor at Hofstra University where he teaches a course, "Counseling for death, Dying and Bereavement" to graduate students in mental health programs.

-Private and family counseling-- moderate fees on sliding scale
+Individual and family counseling-- moderate fees on sliding scale

 Depression, fear, and anxiety are some of the most common and uncomfortable emotions that we can experience at some point in our lives.
 Through counseling and treatment, we are able to help you recover motivation, perspective, and joy that you once had in your life.

 Many individuals can experience symptoms associated with painful and traumatic circumstances.
 Anxiety, fear, and hopelessness are a few emotions that can linger post traumatic events.
 We can help you overcome these symptoms and guide you through the process of grief and healing.

 Relationship counseling can be beneficial to couples who are looking to strengthen their emotional connection, in all stages of their relationship.
 Marriage and family counseling sessions are held with both couples and families in a supportive environment to discuss issues and solutions to better strengthen your relationship.